SvetLanaKli/YaP_DS_training_projects/README.md

-# ds_yap_projects
+# ds_training_projects
 these are my training projects from yap